ASaidOguz/stellar_contracts/READme.md

 ----> If an error is returned from a function anything the function has done is rolled back.
 If ledger entries have been altered, or contract data stored, all those changes are reverted and will not be persisted.

 deployed on testnet id:CBVPWMFO2NHWLFVSYBSXNJM36AAS2U3V6NCMDIFQ7QOMZZMLMJPQO6DI

+- soroban-auth Build auth increment contract where only admin privileged account can use , added test suit which check happy-fail pathes,  and checked the effect ,
+----> Before deploying user should check admin user address if he has the signer keys !!!

+deployed on testnet id:CAQHSMS34QJ4FWIFQ22SSE4TSSRVRYOYX6Z5MAPWTLRLBWC3BXDANAWV

 -- [Stellar explorer](https://stellar.expert/explorer/testnet) for checking ids.